- Published on

 Nicely put, Vitalik.

-This may explain why some of my sharpest friends and acquaintances are disappointed with LLMs and don't use them much: they're asking for help in domains where they are top 50 global experts.
+This may explain why some of my sharpest friends and acquaintances are disappointed with conversational assistants like ChatGPT and Claude.

-If you're new to using LLMs, and you want easy wins, you should probably start with other high leverage areas, e.g. "help me plan my week", or "help me do a personal finance review", or "teach me about $UNFAMILIAR_AREA".
+If you're new to using LLMs, and you want easy wins, you should start with quotidian but high leverage tasks, e.g. "help me plan my week", or "help me do a personal finance review", "teach me about $UNFAMILIAR_AREA" or simply "tidy these call transcripts".

-Once you get good at LLMs, you'll get a better sense of the strengths and weaknesses, and find ways to get notable helps even when you're working on domains where you are a top expert.
+As you use LLMs more, you'll get a better sense of their strengths and weaknesses, and find ways to get notable helps even when you're working on domains where you are a top expert.

 For example:

-• If you're doing cutting-edge AI safety research, you may need to do a bunch of fairly mundane scaffolding or other technical tasks.
-Proficient use of Claude Code could take that from days of work to minutes.
-Your default might have been to delegate to an engineer, but removing dependencies can speed up your iteration cycle, which can be a very big deal.
+- If you're doing cutting-edge AI safety research, you may need to do a bunch of mundane technical tasks.
+Proficient use of Claude Code could take that from days of work to hours, perhaps even minutes.

-• People say that LLMs are bad at writing.
-But I know a world class copywriter, proficient with LLMs, who gets great value out of them.
-Skill issue!
+- People say that LLMs are bad at writing.
+But I know a world-class copywriter who gets great value out of them.
+Skill issue.

 What is the most efficient way to help world experts attain the kinds of AI fluency that'd accelerate their core endeavours?
 I don't know, but it's a key question for me over the next weeks.